TriangularCube/fauna-pulumi-provider/README.md

 After installation, you will need to configure access to FaunaDB using an access token.

-_Note: As currently this project only supports the creation of Collections and Indexes, you will require a Server Access Key.
-As more features are implemented you may need to use an Admin Key to configure roles._
+_Note: As currently this project only supports the creation of Collections and Indexes, only a Server Access Key is required.
+As more features are implemented an Admin Key may be needed to configure roles._

-This library will look for the key in the environment variable `FAUNA_KEY`.
+This library will look for the key in the environment variable `FAUNA_ADMIN_KEY`.
 Once Pulumi starts supporting stack configurations in dynamic providers, this library will fallback to a key in the stack configuration.

 ## API
 Collections: